December Avenue (band): 2016–2018: Breakthrough and December Avenue

-In February of 2016, December Avenue released their first full-length, self-titled album.
+In February 2016, December Avenue released their first full-length, self-titled album.
 One of the songs from that album, "Eroplanong Papel", became one of their most famous singles.
 They also added Gelo Cruz on keyboards that year and released "Sa Ngalan ng Pag-Ibig", which boosted their fanbase and became one of their most defining singles.
 During this time, they started writing more songs in Tagalog.
 They ended the year with their first headlining concert in Greenhills that featured guests such as Clara Benin, as well as Gabby Alipe and John Dinopol of Urbandub.
 The concert sold out in a few days.

 In 2018, December Avenue collaborated with Gracenote and Autotelic for the single "Summer Song".
 The song was used for 7-Eleven's summer campaign.
 They then released several singles including "Bulong", a song on mental health, and "Kung Di Rin Lang Ikaw", their collaboration with Moira dela Torre.
 "Kung Di Rin Lang Ikaw" and their song "Sa Ngalan ng Pag-ibig" were featured in the film Hello Love, Goodbye.